 Escape to Paradise: Come To Your Local AMC

-People have always ogled at film’s unique ability to transport us to another world-whether it be Narnia, Hogwarts, New York or Italy.
+People have always ogled at film’s unique ability to transport us to another world.
 I remember sitting in one of my college film classes and watching in awe as Francis Ford Coppola flew me, first class but of course, from the grimy streets of New York to the fields of Italy during The Godfather.
 Not all films are as transcendent as Coppola’s, but it’s hard to deny that for the two hours you hit the theater or cozy up into bed with your Netflix partner, you cease to exist as yourself.
-You are suddenly preoccupied with the characters’ crises and the world of the film.

 Perhaps that’s why during the era of the Great Depression families would scrap together what little money they had and head over to their local theater.
 At the time, MGM experienced a golden age with dramatic movies like Gone with the Wind andThe Wizard of Oz.
 Even though many families had barely any money, a few hours of escape from the economic and social disorder was worth the cost.

 It seems the same could be said about contemporary consumers.
 Since Trump’s election in the latter half of 2016, citizens have increasingly turned to movies as a way to escape their reality.
 Attendance hasn’t necessarily spiked—it has become harder to fill seats due to streaming services like Netflix and Amazon.
 Rather, it’s content that has truly been affected.
 The top grossing films at the box office have become increasingly removed from reality.